harshalDharpure/vlm-road-crash/CRASHGRAPH_NEURIPS_PLAN.md

 VLM crash captioning, accident VQA, dense description, tracking, scene graphs, severity prediction, “why did the crash happen?”, coloured boxes alone.

-### E. Shared limitation → our NeurIPS problem

-**They score whether the answer looks right.
-They do not force every causal claim to be temporally grounded, participant-linked, epistemically honest, and sensitive to removing its cited frames.**

 Our LLaVA LoRA result (BLEU↑, NLI faithfulness↓) is local evidence of this gap.